sebspain/sebspain.github.io/useful_commands.md

 title: Useful Commands
 ---

-This page is mainly an *aide memoire* for me but some of these may be useful for others
+This page is mainly an *aide-mémoire* for me but some of these may be useful for others

 ###Create a set of test images
 This creates a set of images with the numbers 1 to 10 in the middle.
 Useful for creating a set of images for further scripting tests.
 Requires [ImageMagick](http://www.imagemagick.org/).